 Paracetamol is one of the most commonly used ‘over-the-counter’ medicines, especially for the minor illnesses suffered by many children.
-But often it is not used in the correct dosage, which may make it less effective or dangerous.
+But it is not always used in the correct dosage, which may make it less effective or dangerous.

 Used properly, paracetamol is a useful medicine for making children more comfortable when they have minor illnesses and pain.
 Understanding and checking the correct doses is vitally important if parents are to use it safely and effectively.